 Conference rooms and lecture halls can also be set up to record live presentations.
 After connecting audio and video recording devices to an in-room computer with Panopto installed, a presenter can walk in, pull up their PowerPoint slides, click record and start presenting (check out our recommended recording gear here).
 It’s an easy and scalable way to record and archive more presentations as they happen within your organization.

 Let your audience experience your full presentation — not just your PowerPoint slides — when you use Panopto to record your next presentation.
-Contact our team to try Panopto for free for 30 days.
+Contact our team to try Panopto for free.